postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 You can configure your preferences to enable automatic download for major updates in __Settings__ &gt; __Update__.
 Postman automatically downloads minor updates and bug fixes.

 ![Update Ready](https://assets.postman.com/postman-docs/settings-updates.jpg)

+## Using Postman behind a firewall

+Postman's infrastructure runs on Amazon's AWS platform.
+If you are operating behind a network firewall, you will need to whitelist the following domains to allow WebSocket connections for Postman:

+* \*.getpostman.com
+* \*.postman.co
+* \*.pstmn.io
+* \*postman.com

+By default, WebSocket connections use the same ports as HTTP (80) and HTTPS (443).

+Postman does not have a fixed IP range that can be provided.
+If necessary, please refer to the [current AWS IP ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) and whitelist the broad range provided.

 ## Troubleshooting your Postman installation